urbit/roadmap.urbit.org/content/projects/typed-interface-solid-state-publication.md

 manpower = "1-2 Engineers"
 status = "Future"
 lead = "~rovnys-ricfer"
+description = """
+A typed interface to solid-state publications should improve developer experience and performance (by avoiding runtime typechecks and type coercions).
+"""
 +++

 A typed interface to solid-state publications should improve developer experience and performance (by avoiding runtime typechecks and type coercions).